marcinczerny/ClassicInsights/.ai/api-plan.md

 - If an invalid or unsupported `center_type` is provided, return 400.
 - Traverse the graph up to the specified number of `levels` from the center, including both relationships (entity-entity) and note-entity associations.
 - Always include all relevant note nodes within the graph (even if no entity is specified as center).
-- The structure of edges will reflect both classical entity relationships and associations between notes and entities with `"type": "note_entity"`.
+- The structure of edges will reflect both entity-entity relationships and note-entity relationships, both using the same `relationship_type` enum for the `type` field.

 ---